WP_Post Object

 - Convention on Biological Diversity (CBD): Adopted in 1992, the CBD aims to protect biological diversity.
 195 countries and the European Union have ratified it; the United States has signed but not ratified it.
 In 2008 the Conference of the Parties of the Convention on Biological Diversity recommended that ocean fertilization activities not take place until there exists a sufficient scientific basis to justify it.
 The term “ocean fertilization” was not defined.
 In 2010 a decision was made to regulate “geoengineering activities” such that no geoengineering activities take place that may impact biodiversity until there is a scientific basis to justify such actions.
 An exception is made for small-scale scientific experiments in controlled settings (the definition of “controlled settings” may prevent research in the open ocean) after thorough assessment and justification, though key terms in the exceptions for scientific experimentation are not defined, resulting in significant uncertainty as to when it will apply.

-- London Protocol / London Convention: Adopted in 1972, this convention aimed to control all sources of human-caused pollution in the ocean, with a particular focus on the dumping of waste or other materials in the ocean.
+- London Protocol / London Convention: The 1972 Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter (London Convention) and the 1996 Protocol to the Convention (London Protocol) aim to limit ocean dumping.
+The London Protocol was intended to eventually replace the London Convention however not all countries party to the Convention have ratified the Protocol (for example, the United States).
 There is a lack of clarity and general disagreement concerning what the future of policy and governance application of ocean iron fertilization may look like, particularly with the precedent of the London Protocol, which has banned nonscientific application outright (Rohr, 2019).
 The London Protocol has not yet ruled on closed offshore systems and represents an opportunity to bring attention back to issues of ocean utilization for carbon dioxide removal.

 - Amendment on Ocean CDR: This amendment, not yet entered into force, states: “Contracting Parties shall not allow the placement of matter into the sea from vessels, aircraft, platforms or other man-made structures at sea for marine geoengineering activities listed in annex 4 (an amendment that regulates the placement of matter into the ocean for marine geoengineering) unless the listing provides that the activity or the subcategory of an activity may be authorized under a permit.”